🧩 Autism Support & Neurodiversity-Affirming Care

 • Individual therapy for children, teens, and adults

-• Referrals for specialized services like occupational or speech therapy, as needed
+• Referrals to occupational or speech therapy as needed

 💫 Related & Co-Occurring Conditions

-We work closely with families and providers to address these overlapping needs compassionately and comprehensively.
+We collaborate with families and providers to ensure every area of need is addressed compassionately and comprehensively.

 🌼 Living Authentically as a Neurodiverse Individual

-Autism is not a limitation — it’s a unique way of seeing and engaging with the world.
-Our goal is to help each person on the spectrum (and their families) embrace their individuality, develop self-advocacy, and feel empowered in every setting.
+Autism is not a limitation — it’s a different way of experiencing and interacting with the world.
+Our goal is to help each individual embrace their strengths, express their identity, and feel empowered in every environment.

-You don’t need to change to fit in — you belong as you are.
+5️⃣ Embrace Authenticity: You don’t have to change to belong — you already do.

 💙 At Mara’s Lighthouse, we help individuals and families move from uncertainty to understanding, from isolation to connection, and from surviving to thriving.